An Engaged and Active Community

 2. Resource managers are supported to improve natural assets and productivity (Goal P2)

 Direct and practical support is required by land managers to effectively implement sound land management practices.
 Experience has shown this is most effectively delivered through landcare centres and professional NRM staff, with collaborative support across all sectors.

 3. Cultural heritage values are embedded across NRM activities (Goal P3)

 Protection of our Aboriginal and European Heritage sites is crucial.
 Aboriginal people have both a cultural and intellectual connection to places which enhance NRM and enrich our community.
 Most of our major rivers and wetlands are of cultural significance to Aboriginal people, and are often also of social and recreational significance to the wider community.
 Various strategies to increase communication with, and involvement of, Aboriginal people in NRM are included under this goal.
 Our community understands, values and respects the region’s natural resources (Goal P4).

 The natural environment maintains a sense of place for people and there is a strong desire to strengthen the connection between people and their local environment.
 Strategies under this goal aim to increase people’s connection with the natural environment, support sustainable recreational use of natural areas and support a skilled landcare and volunteer base.

-The Strategies and Activities aimed at achieving each of the Goals listed below can be viewed here.
+The Strategies and Activities aimed at achieving each of the Goals listed above can be viewed here.

 Management Actions to support our People (Baalap) goals and Regional land Partnerships (RLP) 5 Year Outcomes